kawu/hhu-dl-materials-2020/char/README.md

     nn.Linear(200, pos_enc.size())
 )
 ```
-Training this model on the training should also bring perceptible performance
+Training this model should also bring perceptible accuracy improvements (`~90%`
-improvements (accuracy of `~90%` vs. `~88-89%` achieved previously), provided
+vs. `~88-89%` achieved previously on the dev set), provided that we take enough
-that you take enough time and epochs to train it...
+time and epochs.

 **TODO**: Make sure about the accuracy improvements!